Alan Ford (comics): Sir Oliver

 Sir Oliver of Olivers is an alleged English nobleman and a TNT member, a persiflage of Arsene Lupin.
 He is an avid kleptomaniac and fraudster: in every issue he is shown stealing.
-Due to his charming and witty personality, he is very successful in his field, always managing to steal anything, from range of cinema tickets, spare change, wallets, and even larger items and vehicles with success, although rarely gets to enjoy the loot because Number One is almost always onto him.
+Due to his charming and witty personality, he is very successful in his field, always managing to steal anything, ranging from cinema tickets, spare change, wallets, to even larger items and vehicles with success, although he rarely gets to enjoy the loot because Number One is almost always onto him.
 Running gag is that, whenever he steals a large number of goods, he phones his never-seen fence Bing to sell him the goods (and asks about Bing's brother, who is always in some kind of trouble).
 He wears a monocle, a bowler hat and stripped pants with a long coat, vest and a tie, maintaining a stoic, noble appearance, which helps him in his various schemes.
 He can be described as a gentleman thief.

 He comes from a wealthy family of Olivers, and his father owned a large business venture that went bankrupt by the time of his death: he and his two brothers went to a life of crime and were very successful while maintaining a noble appearance in the public: however, after they went their own ways, both of his brothers died.
 He managed to keep his criminal enterprise secret while being tailed by the police until he was discovered.
 He was sentenced to life in prison, but he managed to switch seats with an American criminal due to be transferred, and then he freed himself during a flight by parachuting himself out.
 He landed in New York and he was discovered by Number One while he was trying to hustle a rich businessman, and was persuaded to join TNT.
 His lateral thinking, wittiness and ability to save himself quickly from the most complicated situations make him the most valuable agent of TNT, a trait that even Number One acknowledges.